,

 A pump running at an efficiency of 70% delivers oil at a rate of 4 kgs-1 with a speed of 3 ms-1to an oil heater .

-if the vertical distance moved by the oil is 10 m, what is the power consumption of the pump?
+If the vertical distance moved by the oil is 10 m, what is the power consumption of the pump?

 (g = 10 ms-2, answer to 1 d.p.)